m-pouleau/drl_grasping/README.md

 <details><summary><b>End-to-End Learning from 3D Octree Observations</b></summary>

-TODO: DO THE SAME FOR POINTNET ans DP3 !!!

-This project initially investigated how 3D visual observations can be leveraged to improve end-to-end learning of manipulation skills.
+In the project of the base paper from Andrej Orsula, it was initially investigated how 3D visual observations can be leveraged to improve end-to-end learning of manipulation skills.
 Octrees were selected for this purpose due to their efficiently organized structure compared to other 3D representations.

 To enable the extraction of abstract features from 3D octree observations, an octree-based 3D CNN is employed.
 The network module that accomplishes such feature extraction is implemented in the form of [`OctreeCnnFeaturesExtractor`](./drl_grasping/drl_octree/features_extractor/octree_cnn.py) (PyTorch).
 This features extractor is part of the `OctreeCnnPolicy` policy implemented for TD3, SAC and TQC algorithms.
 Internally, the feature extractor utilizes [O-CNN](https://github.com/microsoft/O-CNN) implementation to benefit from hardware acceleration on NVIDIA GPUs.